 As we did during our Walk2Transit project, we'll summarize the data and share it with the Charlotte Area Transit System (CATS) and the Charlotte Department of Transportation (CDOT) so they'll have more information on which to base decisions about where to make improvements.

-HUGE THANKS to Darryl Gaston from the North End Neighborhood Coalition and the Providence Day School students for completing a successful tour and walkability audit!
+HUGE THANKS to Darryl Gaston from the North End Community Coalition and the Providence Day School students for completing a successful tour and walkability audit!

-Sustain Charlotte's partnership with the North End Neighborhood Coalition to improve conditions for active transportation is funded by Aetna Foundation.
+Sustain Charlotte's partnership with the North End Community Coalition to improve conditions for active transportation is funded by Aetna Foundation.